Miami Conservancy District’s study of flood assessment methods will look into properties charged, credits

 The Miami Conservancy District’s board of directors in May approved a pause to the reappraisal of properties that are protected by the region’s levee and dam system.

-Data obtained by this news organization shows the proposed assessments would have left owners of hundreds of properties across the region paying more than $1,000 a year for flood protection.
+Data obtained by this news organization shows the proposed assessments under the paused reappraisal would have left owners of hundreds of properties across the region paying more than $1,000 a year for flood protection.
 This includes dozens of properties that could pay more than $10,000 per year; one property owner is looking at assessments of roughly $478,000.

 About the Author